 The {service-res-id} in the request URI is the service resource identifier of the service as allocated by the BM-SC during service creation.

 The content body of the service modification request shall contain updated partial representation of the service resource.
 The representation of the service is based on the JSON schema of the service resource as described in subclause 5.2.1.1.
-Further, one or more properties of the service listed in Table 5.2.1.1-1, with the exception that the properties service-id and pull-notification-url, can be updated.
-The value of the properties "service-id", "pull-notification-url" and "receive-only-mode" cannot be modified.
+Further, one or more properties of the service listed in Table 5.2.1.1-1, with the exception that the value of the properties "id", "service-id", "pull-notification-url" and "receive-only-mode" cannot be modified.

 Upon receipt of the HTTP PATCH request from the Content Provider to update a service, the BM-SC will check whether the Content Provider is authenticated and authorized to update services as described in clause 7.
 If the authorization fails, the BM-SC shall send a 401 message.
 If the authorization is successful, the BM-SC shall update the requested service.
-Upon successful updating of the requested service, the BM-SC shall respond to the Content Provider with a 200 OK message indicating that the service is successfully updated along with the service resource identifier of the service.
+Upon successful updating of the requested service, the BM-SC shall respond to the Content Provider with a 200 OK message indicating that the service is successfully updated along with the updated service resource.
 If the service was not found, the BM-SC shall send a 404 Not Found message.
 If the service cannot be updated, the BM-SC shall send a 403 Forbidden message to the Content Provider.

 The possible response messages from the BM-SC, depending on whether the PATCH request is successful or unsuccessful, are shown in Table 5.2.1.2.3.1-1.